 The Materials Science papers 1 - 3 comprise eight questions from which candidates must attempt five.
 Each question is worth 20 marks.
 The maximum marks available for each of these papers are 100.
+There is no strict rule about how many questions are set on each lecture course in the Materials Science papers 1 - 3.
+As a result, (i) it should not be assumed that a question will be set on every lecture course and (ii) some questions may require knowledge from across the entire year.

-The Prelims paper on Maths for Materials Science will be sat as a closed-book exam.
-Depending on circumstances, this will either be sat as an in-person exam in Oxford, or as an online exam via the assessment platform, with remote invigilation.
-The mode of completion will be fully handwritten answers which, if online, will need to be scanned and uploaded.
-Confirmation and further details on the precise nature will be provided by the end of Hilary Term.
 The Maths for Materials Science paper consists of two sections, candidates are required to answer all questions in Part A and 4 from Part B. The total marks available for this paper are 180; the mark achieved then being weighted by a factor of 0.555' such that the paper contributes a maximum of 100 marks to the Preliminary Examination.

-Examiners proof read the final 'camera-ready' pdf version of each examination paper.
+Examiners proofread the final 'camera-ready' pdf version of each examination paper.
 Great care is taken to minimise the occurrence of errors or ambiguities.
 Despite this care, on occasion an error does remain in a paper presented to candidates: if a candidate thinks there is an error or mistake in the paper, then they must state what they believe the error to be at the start of their answer to that question and if necessary, state their understanding of the question.
-The examiners will then consider the validity of the error and assess the impact of the error on candidates' choice of questions and on the answers written by those who attempted a question that contained an error, and will take this impact into account when marking the paper.